KonoSuba: God's Blessing on This Wonderful World! Legend of Crimson: Theatrical

 KonoSuba: God's Blessing on This Wonderful World!
 Legend of Crimson premiered in Japan on August 30, 2019, and was released in 4DX on October 4.
 The film was briefly listed for a July 2019 release at Aeon Cinema theaters in Japan.
 The film was released in the United States on November 12, 2019, and in the United Kingdom on December 12.

 Home media

 KonoSuba: God's Blessing on This Wonderful World!
 Legend of Crimson was released on Blu-ray and DVD in Japan on March 25, 2020.
 Crunchyroll began streaming the film's Japanese-dubbed version in America, Africa, Middle East, and Europe on March 25, 2020, while its English-dubbed version was delayed from April 2020 to January 2021 for the safety of their employees during the COVID-19 pandemic.
 The film was aired in Japan on AT-X on April 17, 2021, and was rebroadcast on November 13.
+Crunchyroll released the film on Blu-ray and DVD in the United Kingdom on December 4, 2023.